Jersey Shore Council

-The Jersey Shore Council serves all of Ocean and Atlantic Counties, and part of Burlington and Cape May Counties.
+The Jersey Shore Council serves all of Ocean and Atlantic Counties, and parts of Burlington and Cape May Counties.
 Its camp is the Joseph A. Citta Scout Reservation, located in Brookville, New Jersey.

 History

+Jersey Shore Council #341 was formed in 1992 when Ocean County Council #341 and Atlantic Area Council #331 merged.
+Order of the Arrow Lodge Japeechen #341 was formed when Gitche Gumee #423 (from Atlantic Area Council #331) and Schiwa’ Pew Names #535 (from Ocean County Council #341) merged in 1993.

 In 2022, the council sold its 4 acre property in Toms River as part of the child abuse settlement.

 Districts

 The council is divided into the following districts: